Also Known As

 • What does the test result mean?

-A normal blood calcium result with other normal laboratory results suggests no problems with calcium metabolism (use by the body).
+A normal blood adjusted calcium result with other normal laboratory results suggests no problems with calcium metabolism (use by the body).

 • Hyperparathyroidism (increase in parathyroid gland function): this condition is usually caused by a benign (not cancerous) tumour on the parathyroid gland.
 This form of hypercalcaemia is usually mild and can be present for many years before being noticed.